stevenchadburrow/AcolyteHandPICd32/Testing/README.md

 Some games that are currently in development:

-Super Mario Bros 3 - wrong sprite tables, as well as sprite priority Kirby's Adventure - wrong sprite tables
+Super Mario Bros 3 - wrong sprite tables, as well as sprite priority<br>
+Kirby's Adventure - wrong sprite tables<br>
-Crystalis - wrong sprite tables
+Crystalis - wrong sprite tables<br>

 The journey has been documented on the 6502.org Forum, here: http://forum.6502.org/viewtopic.php?f=1&t=8236